pramnora/Linode/README.md

 ...meaning you are now signed into the system as, guest.

--(**NOTE**: Guest, does not have access to the root system user files/nor are they allowed to add 'new users' themselves.)-
+-(**NOTE**: Guest, does not have access to the root system user files/they cannot see into other peoples folder directories/nor are they allowed to add 'new users' themselves.)-

 ### - Set date/timezone...